kaidong-chr/HW9_README_Generator/file/README.md

   Utilized node.js, inquirer and util npm packages.

   ### Installation
-  npm install of inquirer and util npm pages are required.
+  npm install of inquirer and util are reqiured.

   ### Usage
   U of M Bootcamp homework assignment.